Michaelswigart/color-flip/README.md

   * [Usage](#usage)
   * [Tests](#tests)
   * [Questions](#questions)
-  ## Installation
+  ## Usage
-  To install dependencies, run the below command :
      Go to the site and click the button and go to the navbar for simple or hex it's that easy.
-  ## Usage
-     N/A
   ## License
     This repository is covered under the license '[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)'
     Refer [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) for more detailed info